LispCookbook/cl-cookbook/hashes.md

 If you want to perform an action on each entry (i.e., each key-value pair) in a hash table, you have several options:

-You can use [`MAPHASH`](http://www.lispworks.com/documentation/HyperSpec/Body/f_maphas.htm) which iterates over all entries in the hash table.
+You can use [`maphash`](http://www.lispworks.com/documentation/HyperSpec/Body/f_maphas.htm) which iterates over all entries in the hash table.
 Its first argument must be a function which accepts _two_ arguments, the key and the value of each entry.
-Note that due to the nature of hash tables you _can't_ control the order in which the entries are provided by MAPHASH (or other traversing constructs).
-MAPHASH always returns NIL.
+Note that due to the nature of hash tables you _can't_ control the order in which the entries are provided by `maphash` (or other traversing constructs). `maphash` always returns NIL.

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))